proteinreport/proteinreport.org/content/events/nextgen-proteins-conference/index.md

 weight: 5000
 uuid: 11228
 ---
-<p>Demand for proteins is increasing for food and feed applications.</p>
+Demand for proteins is increasing for food and feed applications.

-<p>To meet the increasing demand, production will have to double by 2050.
+To meet the increasing demand, production will have to double by 2050.
 However, current protein production, both animal- and vegetal based, has severe negative environmental impacts in terms of greenhouse gas emissions, land and water use, as well as biodiversity loss.
-The EU is not self-sufficient when it comes to protein production and a large proportion of the demand is met with imported proteins with concerns regarding food security and the general competitiveness of the EU.</p>
+The EU is not self-sufficient when it comes to protein production and a large proportion of the demand is met with imported proteins with concerns regarding food security and the general competitiveness of the EU.

-<p>It is therefore of vital importance to find sustainable alternative protein sources that can be economically produced in quantities that meet growing food and feed sectors.</p>
+It is therefore of vital importance to find sustainable alternative protein sources that can be economically produced in quantities that meet growing food and feed sectors.

-<p>NextGenProteins invites researchers, farmers, producers and policymakers to join the conversation and contribute to the present and future of the sector.</p>
+NextGenProteins invites researchers, farmers, producers and policymakers to join the conversation and contribute to the present and future of the sector.